xentilos/Behind-CG-NAT-Using-WireGuard-and-HAProxy/readme.md

 ### WireGuard Configuration

+First we need to enable IP Forwarding.
+IP forwarding is the ability for an operating system to accept incoming network packets on one interface, recognize that it is not meant for the system itself, but that it should be passed on to another network.
+Edit the file `/etc/sysctl.conf` and change and uncomment to the line that says `net.ipv4.ip_forward=1`

+Now reboot or run `sysctl -p` to activate the changes.

+Install wireguard and iptables
+`apt install iptables wireguard-tools -y`

+Go to to the Wireguard config cd `/etc/wireguard` and then run the following command to generate the public and private keys for the server.
+`umask 077; wg genkey | tee privatekey | wg pubkey > publickey`

+The run `cat privatekey` and copy it so we can put it in to the server config file.

+Create the `/etc/wireguard/wg0.conf`
+`nano /etc/wireguard/wg0.conf`

 Below is the WireGuard configuration setup for routing OpenVPN traffic through the secure tunnel at the default port 1194:

 ```ini